 Welsummer was bred as a dual-purpose chicken that laid many large dark reddish-brown eggs (almost terracotta color) and is also known for quick maturation in the meat category.

-Welsummer hens are not, however, very excited about cold dark winter months and will typically slow production during this time.
+Welsummer hens are not very excited about cold dark winter months and will typically slow production during this time.

-The Delaware breed was developed in 1940 by crossing mainly Barred Plymouth Rocks and New Hampshire Reds to create this beautiful brown egg-laying white bird.
-They are good egg layers, starting from as early as 20 weeks; the Delaware lay large to jumbo brown eggs and continue throughout cold months.
+They are good egg layers, starting from as early as 20 weeks; Delaware lays large to jumbo brown eggs and continues throughout cold months.

-Originating in the United Kingdom, Orpingtons are a heritage breed that’s well-loved because of their sweet, calm nature, beautiful feathers, and functional purposes.
+Originating in the United Kingdom, Orpingtons are a well-loved heritage breed.
+This is because of their sweet, calm nature, beautiful feathers, and functional purposes.

 Although these chickens are quite a cold-resistant breed, they don’t do as well in warmer temperatures.